SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

 In addition to seasoned cash/assets in bank/asset accounts, SBA allows equity in the form of a second mortgage from the seller of the business.
-They allow the seller of the business to take back a second mortgage as equity IF the second mortgage is on what is called either "Full (or partial) Standby" for 2 years.
-Full standy by means that no payments can be due for 2 years - although interest can accrue during this period and "Partial Standby" means that interest only payments would be made for the 2 year period.
+They allow the seller of the business to take back a second mortgage as equity IF the second mortgage is on what is called either "Full Standby" for life of the loan.
+Full standy by means that no payments can be made - although interest can accrue during this period.

 Recent Creative Funding: